Local councils are tightening cat ownership laws to help protect wildlife and keep your pet safe

 Increasingly, the Australian community is recognising the value of responsible pet ownership laws.
 In fact, earlier this year, a national survey revealed that two-thirds of Australians would support policies that require cat owners to keep their cat contained to their property.

-"And there's also the benefits to cat owners from all the reduction in vet bills, from things like abscesses and cat fights, but also cars and a bunch of other misadventures.
+"And there's also the benefits to cat owners from the reduction in vet bills, from things like abscesses and cat fights, and also car strikes and a bunch of other misadventures.

 "What local governments can do [about roaming cats] is really strongly influenced by overarching state and territory laws and Western Australia and New South Wales, unfortunately, make it really hard for local governments to take proactive action on cats.